Stafeeva/book-shelf/README.md

 1. User can add a book to a list.
 2. User can set a status of a book: 'to read', 'finished', 'reading'.

+### Version 2 ###

+3. User can edit a book.
+4. Book list has 3 columns: "To read", "Reading", "Finished".